OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

 mm/year.
 GDAL both reads and writes both file formats.
 Using GDAL for construction of new grids is recommended.

+Starting with PROJ 7.0, use of a GeoTIFF format is recommended to store both the horizontal and vertical velocities.

 Example
 -------------------------------------------------------------------------------